martimolanes/project-deployment/IRC-prox-mox/IRC-lounge.md

 > Address already configured to access the server.

+> The Lounge offer support for multiple devices through a web browser, it supports [PWA](https://en.wikipedia.org/wiki/Progressive_web_app) so it's possible to install it as a native app in your phone.

 If you want to use [Irssi](https://irssi.org/) do it with the following commands:

  `/connect 172.20.49.11`<br>